kvladimirovich10/javaschoolexam/tasks/Pyramid.md

 ### Input and expected output ###
 * Input : List with integer values
-* Output : 2D array with the pyramid
+* Output : 2D array with the pyramid or CannotBuildPyramidException if it's not possible to build one